iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 length; the primary example is $\epsilon$-greedy exploration because its behavior policy switches between explore and exploit mode at the level of one time step <d-cite key="mnih2015human"></d-cite>.
 At the other extreme, *experiment-level* periods encompass the entire training duration, possibly to be used in offline RL (ORL) algorithms <d-cite key="kumar2020conservative,dabney2018implicit,janner2021offline"></d-cite>.
 A finer granularity is *episode-level*, in which a single behavior policy is chosen for one entire episode at a time, such as when diversifying the stochasticity of a policy throughout training <d-cite key="kapturowski2018recurrent"></d-cite>.
 The switching policies analyzed in this blog post produce *intra-episodic* periods at a granularity between step-level periods and episode-level periods.
 Intra-episodic periods generally occur at least a few times during an episode and last for more than a few time steps.
-The practice and study of interpolating between extremes has occured in areas such as $n$-step returns <d-cite key="sutton2018reinforcement"></d-cite> and colored noise <d-cite key="eberhard2022pink"></d-cite> with notable success, making the study of intra-episodic mode periods even more enticing.
+The practice and study of interpolating between extremes has occurred in areas such as $n$-step returns <d-cite key="sutton2018reinforcement"></d-cite> and colored noise <d-cite key="eberhard2022pink"></d-cite> with notable success, making the study of intra-episodic mode periods even more enticing.

 The question investigated by the initial mode-switching study is *when to switch*.
 This blog post and the initial study only perform experiments